 - (a) quoted prices (unadjusted) in active markets for identical assets or liabilities (level 1); - (b) inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices) (level 2); and - (c) inputs for the asset or liability that are not based on observable market data (unobservable inputs) (level 3).

-At 30 June 2015 the Group did not have any financial instruments that were measured and recorded at fair value.

-The aggregate fair values of all financial assets and liabilities approximate their carrying values at the balance date.
+At 30 June 2016 the group did not have any financial instruments that were measured and recorded at fair value.
+The following methods and assumptions are used to determine the fair values of financial assets and financial liabilities.